-1. Increase funding for tobacco prevention and control programs using funds from the Idaho Millennium Fund;
+- Increase funding for tobacco prevention and control work in Idaho;

-The American Lung Association in Idaho will continue working to increase allocations for tobacco prevention and cessation programs, to expand local smokefree ordinances, and to support appropriate efforts to increase tobacco taxes in 2017.
+The American Lung Association in Idaho will continue working to increase appropriations for tobacco prevention and cessation programs, to raise the legal sale of tobacco products to 21, and to expand local smokefree ordinances in 2019